 The Projects and Construction Review: South Africa

-Project finance has been the mainstay for long-term financing of capital-intensive projects within South Africa for more than two decades.
-This position is likely to continue unchanged in the short- to-medium term, especially with the South African government increasingly looking to leverage private sector and development finance funding for energy, transportation and social infrastructure projects.2
+Project finance has been the backbone for long-term financing of capital-intensive projects within South Africa for close to 25 years.
+The status quo is likely to be maintained in the foreseeable future, primarily as a result of the South African government committing to partner with the private sector, multilateral development banks and development finance institutions to augment their funding of infrastructure projects.2

 Local and international commercial banks participate in South African project finance transactions alongside multilateral and bilateral development finance institutions.
 The funding sources for project finance transactions have also included major South African life insurers, export credit agencies and private equity funds; however, private equity funding of infrastructure projects remains at an early stage of development relative to other infrastructure funding sources.